Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/15-dot-env/README.md

   },
 ```

-- Let test dev config, run the following command from terminal and open your browser
+- Let's test dev config, run the following command from terminal and open your browser
   console:

 ```bash